kraymitchell/widget-google-calendar/README.md

 ## Development

 ### Local Development Environment Setup and Installation

+Before running the commands below, ensure you have installed Node and NPM Install package available at: http://nodejs.org/

 The Widget can be installed by executing the following commands:
 ```
 git clone https://github.com/Rise-Vision/widget-google-calendar.git